“We all have the capacity to heal, as long as we have the desire.”- Jung.

-There are many reasons why you might want to talk to a counselor about your problems.
-People typically see a counselor as they want to discuss their problems with someone who is unbiased and impartial.
+There are many reasons why you might want to talk to a counselor about your difficulties.
+People typically see a counselor as they want to discuss their concerns with someone who is unbiased and impartial.

-Going to therapy means that you are acknowledging that there is a problem in your life that you want to deal with rather than letting it get worse.
-It takes courage to talk to a therapist, but your experience in therapy can help you:
+Going to therapy means that you are acknowledging that there is a disruptive problem in your life, and you want help resolving it rather than letting it get worse.
+I realize that talking to a therapist takes courage, and I am here to help you in your journey.

 My Therapeutic Approach

 My approach is holistic.
 Addressing aspects of your being, physical, emotional and relational, I integrate a variety of techniques and perspectives.

 By focusing on your strengths, positive qualities, past successes and inner-resiliency we will develop a treatment plan and a therapeutic approach that is tailored to your specific needs and goals.
 Self-awareness and self-acceptance can be achieved through the mind body connection.